 Do wear your hair in a soft flattering style.
 Don't try an extreme (too short, too long, too straight, or too curled) style.
-Your hair must look well groomed and neat.
-It is best to avoid going from hair dresser to photographer because your hair will look too set.
-A soft wave is preferred.
+Your hair must look well-groomed and neat.
+It is best to avoid going from hairdresser to photographer because your hair will look too set.